 - 1. Hydrolysis of precursors

-- 2. Condensation
+- 2. Gelation followed by polycondensation

-- 3. Poly condensation
+- 3. Supercritical drying

-- 4. Drying
+- 1. Hydrolysis: it occurs by the addition of water to9 any one of the precursor material to form Metal 1.
+Hydroxide particles.

-- Hydrolysis: It occurs by the addition of water to any one of the precursor material to formMetal Hydroxide particles.
+2. Condensation: the self condensation of metal hydroxide groups produces M-O-M linkages filled with byproducts of water and alcohol.

-- 2. Condensation: The self-condensation of metal hydroxide groups produces M-O-M linkages filled with byproducts of water and alcohol.
+3. Poly condensation: The condensation process continue to form poly condensed M-O-M linkages

-- Poly condensation: The condensation process continues to form poly condensed M-O-M linkages.
+4. Drying: The gels are subjected to super critical drying in an autoclave.
+The critical pressure and critical temperature used are 78 bar and 294°C respectively in order to remove liquid from silica gel to form the network structure of silica aerogel.

-Scanning Electron Microscope (SEM) Construction and Working
+SCANNING ELECTRON MICROSCOPE (SEM)